nschantz21/theatreboxd/README.md

 There is somewhat a problem for associating cast and crew with productions.
 I thought using a timespan would be easier than individual dates.
 It is easier to enter that information because you don't need to make an individual record of each performance.
-However, in the cases where an agent (cast/crew) are associated with a production for many disjointed performances, this can be effectively the same models as associating them with individual performances.
+However, in the cases where an agent (cast/crew) are associated with a production for many disjointed performances, this can be effectively the same model as associating them with individual performances.
 Additionally, a cast/crew might be associated with a performance which is in the middle of a span of performances associated with another agent.
 We could split the latter agents' associations into two or more spans, which in the worst case would be a checkerboard of one agent alternating with the other.